 It’s also worth speaking to family or friends who may have recently had some work done, as well visiting and talking to previous clients who have used their services before.
 Ask all contractors how long they have been trading and what experience they have in the work you require.
 Also, go and meet them – it’s important to have a good working relationship.
 Once you have a shortlist, obtain quotations – get full details, in writing, of what’s covered and what’s not.

 What to expect

-Workers may need to access other rooms in your house, so think about whether you need to move out during the project and take into consideration the impact it may have on your daily routine.
-To keep on top of it all, ensure you get everything agreed from the outset about what is expected from both yourself and everyone involved.
+Workers may need to access other rooms in your house, so think about whether you need to move out during the project.
+Also take into consideration the impact it may have on your daily routine.
+To keep on top of it all, ensure you get everything agreed from the outset about the actions of both yourself and everyone involved.